 While thinking about any objects or analyzing any thought processes, human beings generally do not just focus on every single element, but they consider things as an entity of a greater whole.
 We tend to perceive objects by analyzing patterns, grouping similar items, and clarifying complex structures.
 Gestalt theory talks about such human perceptions.

-How you see, and process reality can be more simplified and empowering for you by following the Gestalt Theory.
+How you see, and process reality can be more simplified and empowering for you.
 From enhancing your problem-solving skills to analyzing things with better perceptions and holistic approach, Gestalt principles are applicable in multiple reams of human lives.

 In this post, we will dive deep into the world of Gestalt Theory and try to understand its study about human sensation and perception.
 We will also understand how this theory plays a prominent role in cognitive psychology.
 So, let us get started with the introduction-

 The human brain is configured in such a way that it observes patterns, logic, and structure.